 When you first install this secure cloud storage, Mozy will try to perform an initial backup of your entire system.
 Depending on how many files you have on your computer and your internet connection speed, it takes anywhere from several hours to over a month to complete.
 After you complete your first file backup, the Restore tab will appear on your window, allowing you to restore files from your backup that you have lost on your hard drive.

 With this proprietary blend of data backup and file syncing comes a decent amount of space for the money.
-Their basic home plan starts at 50GB, which is enough space to store more than 6 million text documents, 7,500 photos and 1,000 videos.
-While affordable, their plans aren’t too flexible.
+Mozy's basic home plan starts at 50GB, which is enough space to store more than 6 million text documents, 7,500 photos and 1,000 videos.
+While affordable, the plans aren’t too flexible.
 There are only two plans to choose from for home users, with a maximum of 125GB and three computers.
 This may be an issue if your household has multiple computers with data you want to store online.

 Mozy gives you complete control over your backup scheduling and how much bandwidth your backup uses.
 You can use the bandwidth throttle to control how much bandwidth your computer uses for your backups.
 The less bandwidth you use, the longer your backups will take.
 You can also schedule what days of the week and what time you want your backups to occur.
 For instance, you can schedule them to occur at night when you aren’t using your computer, so you can wake up and know your files are backed up.